 My Story: Living with Klinefelter Syndrome Part 2

-Since this is a rewrite of “my story”, I would like to start by telling you about my life before my diagnosis occurred.
+Since this is a rewrite of “my story,” I would like to start by telling you about my life before my diagnosis occurred.
 I was born in March of 1970 to very loving and wonderful parents.
-My parents and other family members tell me I was a happy baby.
-I was quiet and reserved and generally behaved well and did what I was asked to do.
-Being quiet and reserved seemed to follow me throughout my early childhood, teens and even into adulthood.
+My parents and other family members told me I was a happy baby.
+I was quiet and reserved, generally behaved well, and did what I was asked to do.
+Being quiet and reserved seemed to follow me throughout my early childhood, teens, and adulthood.
 Well before my Klinefelter Syndrome diagnosis occurred.
-Had considerable difficulty making friends and I do believe that was due in part to my shyness.
+I had considerable difficulty making friends, and I do believe that was due in part to my shyness.

 I grew up with many learning differences throughout my life.
 I graduated high school, barely, with a 2.02 GPA, which was barely above the state minimum of 2.0.
-Though I was frequently called stupid by my teachers and other peers throughout elementary, middle and high school, I wasn’t a dumb kid.
-I was smart in my own way and I found that a lot of my learning issues were because of the way I was taught.
-Looking back, the teachers just didn’t know what to do for me or how to help me to be successful.
+Though I was frequently called stupid by my teachers and other peers throughout elementary, middle, and high school, I wasn’t a dumb kid.
+I was smart in my own way, and I found that many of my learning issues were because of how I was taught.
+Looking back, the teachers didn’t know what to do for me or how to help me succeed.

-Normally one is 18 years old at the end of high school.
-Though for me I was 19 years since I was held back at Boys’ Latin.
+Usually, one is 18 years old at the end of high school.
+Though I was 19 years since, I was held back at Boys’ Latin.

 My parents placed me in a relatively small private school called Friends School in Baltimore, Maryland.
-I started there in the three-year-old preschool class along with about a dozen other kids, some of whom I am still friends with today.
-I made some lifelong friends, at Friends School!
+I started there in the three-year-old preschool class with about a dozen other kids, some of whom I am still friends with today.
+I made some lifelong friends at Friends School!
 Imagine that!
-As I got into middle school there, I began to feel awkward and that my learning differences were holding me back, not allowing me to work or understand or learn at the same pace as my peers.
+As I got into middle school there, I began to feel awkward and that my learning differences were holding me back, not allowing me to work, understand, or learn at the same pace as my peers.

-I felt awkward in sports which were required during at least two of the three seasons.
+I felt awkward in required sports during at least two of the three seasons.
 I did pretty well in soccer and even scored a lone goal in one of the games during my seventh-grade season.
-Played on defense, but somehow got a shot on a goal and it went in.
+I played on defense but got a shot on a goal, and it went in.
 One of my prouder team sports moments!
-I tried lacrosse, but didn’t like the physical and violent nature of the sport.
-I tried wrestling, but didn’t have much upper body strength.
-Didn’t realize it was my lack of testosterone that caused decrease upper body strength.
+I tried lacrosse but didn’t like the physical and violent nature of the sport.
+I tried wrestling but didn’t have much upper-body strength.
+I didn’t realize my lack of testosterone caused a decrease in upper body strength.
 Also part of having Klinefelter Syndrome.
 I was terrible at basketball and still am.

-Eventually played softball in my eighth-grade spring sport season and enjoyed it and could really hit the ball far.
-My eighth-grade year was the first year of the co-ed softball team and where we played other area schools.
-I did well with the bat, but tended to be afraid the ball would hit me in the outfield.
+Eventually played softball in my eighth-grade spring sports season and enjoyed it could hit the ball far.
+My eighth-grade year was the first of the co-ed softball team, where we played other area schools.
+I did well with the bat but tended to be afraid the ball would hit me in the outfield.

-I enjoyed my time at Friends School, but was totally crushed midway through eighth-grade when my parents were told that I could no longer remain at the private school.
-The school felt I could no longer compete in such a competitive environment and that my learning differences kept me from keeping up with peers.
+I enjoyed my time at Friends School but was crushed midway through eighth grade when my parents were told I could no longer remain at the private school.
+The school felt I could no longer compete in such a competitive environment and that my learning differences kept me from keeping up with my peers.
 I was devastated and didn’t know how to handle being told I had to leave.
 I had gotten to know some of my closest friends for up to eleven years.

 My parents took me to visit several schools in the area, three private schools and a public high school.
 It was a thing at that time to visit schools in advance before choosing to go there.
-Two of the three private schools were specifically geared towards students with learning problems.
-However, one of the schools was a place for those who had behavior problems.
-I couldn’t wait to leave that school and knew it wasn’t the place for me.
-I wasn’t ready to go to a public high school in Baltimore City.
-It was rough and I felt immature and totally overwhelmed.
+Two private schools were specifically geared toward students with learning problems.
+However, one of the schools was a place for those with behavior problems.
+I couldn’t wait to leave that school and knew it wasn’t my place.
+I wasn’t ready to attend a public high school in Baltimore City.
+It was rough, and I felt immature and overwhelmed.

 The last school I visited was Boys’ Latin, an all-boys private school in Baltimore, Maryland.
 When I started there and took the placement tests, I was deficient in numerous areas and was told I would have to take summer school classes.
-I was not the only one in summer school and its where I met my first classmate who would be in my grade.
-I was also told that I would need to repeat the eighth-grade and not move on to ninth-grade, as I anticipated doing.
-I was a little upset, but knowing that I knew no one at this school I figured it was okay.
+I was not the only one in summer school, and it’s where I met my first classmate who would be in my grade.
+I was also told that I would need to repeat the eighth grade and not move on to ninth grade, as I anticipated doing.
+I was a little upset, but knowing I knew no one at this school, I figured it was okay.

-Summer school was rough and long, especially after just completing my eighth-grade year at Friends!
-I was ill-prepared for taking Latin and some of the remedial classes I took that summer of 1984!
-I was in summer school for the last two weeks of June and all of July, as well as the first week of August.
+The summer school was rough and long, especially after completing my eighth-grade year at Friends!
+I was ill-prepared for taking Latin and some remedial classes I took that summer of 1984!
+I was in summer school for the last two weeks of June, all of July, and the first week of August.
 Then I was allowed to take the remainder of the summer off before starting my eighth-grade repeat year at Boys’ Latin.
-This school required all boys attend wearing a jacket, tie, button down shirt and dress shoes.
-Imagine changing for gym and then having to get back dressed into your tie and formalwear for school.
-It was certainly a change from what I wore at Friends.
+This school required all boys to attend wearing a jacket, tie, button-down shirt, and dress shoes.
+Imagine changing for gym class and then getting back dressed into your tie and formalwear for school.
+It was indeed a change from what I wore at Friends.

-Starting eighth-grade again at this new school was a mistake.
-For starters, I was the new kid, the only new kid coming in in eighth-grade.
-I was the new kid from a rival private school and everyone seemed to know it.
-Already had difficulty making friends, but coming here from a rival private school made it even more difficult.
-I felt awkward, different and just cried many nights wishing I hadn’t had to make a choice to come to Boys’ Latin.
+Starting eighth grade again at this new school was a mistake.
+For starters, I was the new kid, the only new kid coming in eighth grade.
+I was the new kid from a rival private school, and everyone seemed to know it.
+I had difficulty making friends, but coming here from a rival private school made it even more difficult.
+I felt awkward and different, and I just cried many nights wishing I hadn’t had to choose to come to Boys’ Latin.
 Why did Friends’ School make me leave?
-Why couldn’t they allow me to stay and work with my learning differences?
+Why couldn’t they allow me to stay and work on my learning differences?
 How was I going to survive?
 Why did I have to leave lifelong friends?
-In 1984 I couldn’t understand why my life had taken such a difficult and drastic turn and how was I going to survive.
+In 1984 I couldn’t understand why my life had taken such a complex and drastic turn and how I would survive.

 Spent the majority of my second eighth-grade year alone.
-Since I was awkwardly shy, I didn’t make any friends until nearly halfway through the year.
-Felt terribly out of place in gym, strange changing clothes in front of my peers, and incredibly embarrassing having to take a shower with my peers.
+Since I was awkwardly shy, I made no friends until nearly halfway through the year.
+I felt terribly out of place in gym class, strange changing clothes in front of my peers, and incredibly embarrassed having to take a shower with my peers.
 It was just something that I wished I had never had to do.
-I did make friends in the second half of that year and was manager of the baseball team.
-I tried out to be a member of the team, but I got cut and became the manager instead.
-My teammates and coaches respected the job I did as team manager.
+I made friends in the second half of that year and was the baseball team manager.
+I tried out for the team but got cut and became the manager instead.
+My teammates and coaches respected the job I did as a team manager.
 At the end of the year softball game, I showed my athletic ability with some pop in my bat with two home runs.